hpcleuven/VscDocumentation/source/access/linux_client.rst

 having to enter your private key's passphrase all the time when establishing a new connection.

+The SSH configuration file ``.ssh/config`` can be used to :ref:`define connection properties<SSH config>` for nodes you often use.
+It is a consierable time saver when working terminal-based.

 If you need to log in to a node protected by a firewall through another login node, you need to :ref:`sett up an SSH proxy <proxy>` to log in to the protected node, e.g., to access the tier-1 system muk.